havenhobbs/havenhobbs/README.md

 # Haven Hobbs

-I am currently a Computer Science major at UTC with 2 semesters left.
+I am currently a Computer Science major, 2 semesters from graduation.
 I am currently enjoying front-end projects using HTML, CSS, and JS, but end goal is to become a full-stack developer.
 I've started this process with increased practice in Java and Python.

 ## Languages and Tools